thehouseplant/node-express-starter/README.md

 # Node Express Starter

-A small sample project to get started with a modern Node.js Express API.
+A sample project to get started with a modern Node.js Express API.

 ## Requirements